Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 In the wild, cats hunt and eat small prey such as mice, birds, and rabbits.
 A freshly consumed kill is warm.

-Putting your cat food in the microwave for a short period and heating it to between 15-50 degrees Celsius will help picky eaters.
-Another option is to add additional warm water to wet cat food.
+Putting your cat food in the microwave for a short period to help picky eaters.

 Bottom Line: Cats prefer warm food between 15-50 degrees Celsius.